Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Numerical Results and Impact

-To best of my knowledge, Founsure is the most flexible erasure coding library that is open source and can be configured based on the requirements of the application.
+To the best of my knowledge, Founsure is the most flexible erasure coding library that is open source and can be configured based on the requirements of the application.
 With the current software architecture, many more functionalities can be integrated such as partial user data construction and advanced error detection for failure localization.
-In addition, as numerical results suggest even if many more optimizations are possible to make the performance better, the current version's performance in terms of computation complexity and repair bandwidth still stand out.
+Also, as numerical results suggest even if many more optimizations are possible to make the performance better, the current version's performance in terms of execution speed and repair bandwidth still stand out.
 Founsure has highly parallel architecture and lends itself to parallel programming.
-Unlike Founsure, existing research is mostly focused on overhead optimal designs using the parallel hardware.
-Originally, Founsure is developed for data storage systems, it can simply be adapted to packet switched networks in which the underlying channel is erasure channel or sporadic erasure channels \cite{liva2010}.
-With advanced features such as error detection, multi-threaded implementations, advanced decoding, Founsure can further be used for error correction which would open up more fields of its application such as image reconstruction and data protection over noisy communication channels.
+Unlike Founsure, existing research is mostly focused on overhead optimal designs using the inherent nature of the parallel hardware.
+Originally, Founsure is developed for data storage systems, it can simply be adapted to packet-switched networks in which the underlying channel is erasure channel or sporadic erasure channels \cite{liva2010}.
+With advanced features such as error detection, erased content reconstruction, multi-threaded support, advanced decoding, Founsure can further be used for error correction which could open up more areas of applications such as image reconstruction and data protection over noisy communication channels.
 Consequently, we believe that Founsure could be a strong candidate to be used for any system that secures data protection and recovery in one way or another.